Universal sublinear resistivity in vanadium kagome materials hosting charge density waves: Results and Discussion

 The procedure yields smooth and kink-free curves for $\rho_{yx}^{\mathrm{AHE}}$ for both compounds at $T$ = 20 and 100 K. We tie the nonlinear Hall behavior in both compounds to the multi-band Fermi surfaces.
-Only the $\rho_{zy}^{\mathrm{AHE}}$ from ScV$_6$Sn$_6$ curves below $T_{\mathrm{CDW}}$ has the distinct two-slope character [ the blue 20\,K curve in Fig.~\ref{AHE}~(c)].
+Only the $\rho_{yz}^{\mathrm{AHE}}$ from ScV$_6$Sn$_6$ curves below $T_{\mathrm{CDW}}$ has the distinct two-slope character [the blue 20\,K curve in Fig.~\ref{AHE}(c)].
 This could be evidence of time reversal symmetry breaking in the CDW state by weak magnetism or loop-current order.
 Ref.~\cite{Guguchia2023} states that there is no evidence of static magnetic order but suggests that time reversal symmetry might still be broken.
-LuV$_6$Sn$_6$ does not have the CDW, and its $\rho_{zy}^{\mathrm{AHE}}(H)$ does not show this two-slope behavior.
+Moreover, orbital current order has also been predicted to occur in ScV$_6$Sn$_6$~\cite{Francesco}.
+LuV$_6$Sn$_6$ does not have the CDW, and its $\rho_{yz}^{\mathrm{AHE}}(\mu_0H)$ does not show this two-slope behavior.
+The different Hall behavior of the two compounds is emphasized by plotting the Hall conductivity, $\sigma_{ij}$ (Fig.~S4 in SI).
+The AHE has also been reported in Ref.~\cite{ScV6Sn6_AHE}, but we provide a comparison to LuV$_6$Sn$_6$.
 This comparison suggests that the AHE-like behavior in ScV$_6$Sn$_6$ arises from the CDW order.